Flank/flank-dashboard/metrics/docs/01_storing_database_metadata.md

 ```

 ### Metrics CLI Tool
+> Explain the usage of the supported database version in the Metrics CLI tool.

 The Metrics CLI tool should use the `DB_VERSION` file during deployment to set the current database version and pass the supported application version to the Metrics applications.